eXolnet/laravel-bento/README.md

 ## Testing

-To run the phpUnit tests, please use:
+To run the PHPUnit tests, please use:

 ``` bash
 $ composer test